felixlopz/hubrise-test-task/content/apps/tastycloud/en/map-ref-codes.md

   description: Instructions on how to configure TastyCloud for optimal connection to HubRise and other platforms.
 ---

 Once your TastyCloud site is connected with a HubRise account, customer and order information is transmitted to HubRise automatically.
 To ensure the information is sent accurately, some configuration on the TastyCloud side is required.
-This information is especially true for the connection between your TastyCloud Site and the EPOS connected to your HubRise Account.
+This information is especially true for the connection between your TastyCloud site and the EPOS connected to your HubRise Account.

 Both TastyCloud and HubRise organize the items that are sold to customers.
 The mapping between these two systems is managed by the TastyCloud back office system.